williamdanger/geodb/README.md

 # Flask + PostGIS Test

+A streamlined version of this is running at http://geodb.pandelyon.com/

 This is a simple API in front of a PostGIS-enabled Postgresql DB using Flask.
 A couple of notes for later if I want to reproduce this in the future.

 Using OS X, so everything is for that.

-Although there is a separate `requirements.txt` file for installing everything and should work in general, I split the packages out into sections just to talk more aobut them.
+Although there is a separate `requirements.txt` file for installing everything and should work in general, I split the packages out into sections just to talk more about them.

 # System requirements